za/tango_with_django_book/17/chapters/templates.rst

 	    </body>
 	</html>

-We introduce two new features into the template.
+We have introduced two new features into the template.

 * The first is a new Django template block, ``title``.
 This will allow us to specify a custom page title for each page inheriting from our base template.
 If an inheriting page does not make use of this feature, the title is defaulted to ``Rango - How to Tango with Django!``
 * We also bring across the list of links from our current ``index.html`` template and place them into a HTML ``<div>`` tag underneath our ``body_block`` block.
 This will ensure the links are present across all pages inheriting from the base template.
 The links are preceded by a *horizontal rule* (``<hr />``) which provides a visual separation between the ``body_block`` content and the links.